Concentrating on Bringing the Right Energy for the Lakers – INTEGRIS Game Day Report: OKC vs. LAL | Oklahoma City Thunder

 “(We) have to be very disciplined with a lot of our coverages,” center Steven Adams noted.
 “They’ll make us pay if we’re not.
 Obviously we don’t take it easy on any team, but just being disciplined in those areas will be key.”

 The rookie point guard Ball didn’t play in the first matchup between these two teams in Los Angeles a couple weeks ago, and the Thunder insists that he changes the game for the Lakers when he’s out there.
-The stats are certainly interesting for a rookie – 10.2 points, 7.1 assists, 7.1 rebounds and 1.5 steals per game, but just 35.6 percent shooting and 30.3 percent shooting from the three-point line.
+He and Ingram are questionable for tonight's game, but Ball's stats are certainly interesting for a rookie – 10.2 points, 7.1 assists, 7.1 rebounds and 1.5 steals per game, but just 35.6 percent shooting and 30.3 percent shooting from the three-point line.
 With some finishers around him, the more important task for Ball isn’t scoring however, it’s the way he gets the offense flowing.
 It’ll be up to the Thunder to make him play in crowds to pressure him and force him into miscues.

 “He’s got a really good feel of how to play, obviously.
 He’s a terrific passer,” Donovan said of Ball.
 “He’s a really good kick-ahead guy.
 I think he’s got good speed with the ball that he can generate penetration and when he does, he can see real well.”